-Add cayenne pepper, cumin, paprika and garlic powder.
+Add Chili Spice Mix.
 Cook until beef is browned all over.
 (This step helps release extra flavour from the spices)

 Adjust salt and pepper to taste just before serving.

 3. SLOW COOKER: This is spectacular made in the slow cooker.
-Just follow the steps in the recipe except cook it for 6 hours on low in the slow cooker, using only 1/4 cup of water (because the sauce won't reduce at all).
+Just follow the steps in the recipe up to Step 4 using only 1/4 cup of water then tip everything into the slow cooker.
+Cook it for 6 hours on low in the slow cooker.
+Even 8 hours will be fine.

-4. This is one of those recipes that is even better the next day and freezes fabulously.
+4. Storage - even better the next day and freezes fabulously.

-Other ways to use Chilli Con Carne: In a pie topped with corn bread (which I have since found out is an actual recipe called Tamale Pie, not just something I made up!), on hot dogs (so good!), stuffed into a roast potato, tossed through pasta, pasta bake, turned into a soup, Sloppy Joe, with corn bread (make muffin size or one big one).
+Other ways (see in post for more details): Chili Dogs (makes around 20, highly recommend slow cook to break down the beef into fine pieces), Chili Fries, Stuffed Baked Potatoes, Sloppy Joes, Tamale Pie (use this recipe which I have since found out is an actual recipe called Tamale Pie, not just something I made up!), tossed through pasta, pasta bake, with corn bread (make muffin size or one big one).

 7. Nutrition per serving assuming 5 servings.
 Chilli Con Carne only, no rice or toppings.